IbzanHyena/blog.ibzan.co.uk/articles/2023-01-06-typescript-template.md

 - Static HTML export
 - Can populate templates in a reasonable manner
-- Won't be prohibitive down the line if I want to add functionality
+- Won&rsquo;t be prohibitive down the line if I want to add functionality
 - Supported by CloudFlare

 That last condition really narrowed it down a lot.
 Browsing the [CloudFlare Pages framework guides][cf pages fws], I decided that Next.js looked suitable for my puposes, even if it meant tangling with JavaScript and/or TypeScript.
 Neither of these languages are ones I use professionally or for fun.
 Being involved in data, Python is by far the most dominant language, and is probably my most experienced tool for typical jobs like this.
-Python also has good templating solutions like [Jinja][jinja] and [Mako][mako], so I wouldn't need to implement my own (like I did for this blog).
+Python also has good templating solutions like [Jinja][jinja] and [Mako][mako], so I wouldn&rsquo;t need to implement my own (like I did for this blog).

 However, ease of deployment was a major factor for me.
 CloudFlare workers do support [a collection of languages][cf pages langs], but Node looked to me to be the most common option and well supported.